polyglotDataNerd/poly-asset/README.md

 # NFT Metadata Extractor

-An API that gets NFT metadata for ERC721 and ERC1155 based off the contract ABI
+An API that gets NFT metadata for ERC721 and ERC1155 based off the contract ABI, this is just for demo purposes no tests and is in sandbox mode.

 Infrastructure
 -